Updated: July 2022

 LEVEL PLAYING FIELD

-To help supporters complain if they have been the victim of abuse or have witnessed an incident of discrimination or harassment, Rochdale AFC has a reporting helpline number (0844 826 1907, option 8).
+To help supporters complain if they have been the victim of abuse or have witnessed an incident of discrimination or harassment, RAFC would like the matter reported by email (email@example.com) or using the Club telephone number (01706 644648).

-Should you feel the necessity to report the incident to Kick It Out rather than the Club, supporters should ring freephone number (0800 164 9414).
+Should you feel the necessity to report the incident to Kick It Out rather than RAFC, supporters should ring freephone number (0800 164 9414).

 All complaints received by Kick It Out will be recorded and details of the incident forwarded to Rochdale AFC and the Football Association, with the complainants’ anonymity guaranteed if requested.

-Should any Customer (Supporter) not be satisfied with any part of the Clubs Complaint Procedure then they have the right to direct the matter to the Independent Football Ombudsman (IFO) in line with the IFO procedure.
+Should any Supporter not be satisfied with any part of the Clubs Complaint Procedure then they have the right to direct the matter to the Independent Football Ombudsman (IFO) in line with the IFO procedure.

 How to complain to the IFO